shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Ability actions:

+-   Cancel [magic genera] – Target activated ability of [magic genera] type doesn’t resolve.
 -   Damage X – Target creature gains X damage counters (default 1)
+-   Deploy – Move a friendly creature from your army to your current hand
+-   Fear – Return a hostile creature to their hand.
 -   Heal X – Target creature loses X damage counters (default 1)
 -   Power X – Target creature gains X power counters (default 1)
 -   Scout X – Look at the top X cards from the Landmark deck, choose 1 as the scouted land, put it faceup on top, and put the rest on the bottom in any order